Caninsulin®

 A.

-The first insulin licensed for treating both canine and feline diabetes mellitus1.
-Caninsulin® is produced by MSD Animal Health and is available only by prescription.
+Caninsulin® is an insulin licensed for management of both dog and cat diabetes mellitus.
+It is produced by MSD Animal Health and is available by prescription only.

 A.